Social recruiting: 6 tactics to master for better ROI

 This is a good example from Marketo’s Instagram page:

-Understanding where your candidates expect to be approached and what’s the best way to approach them will help you do social recruiting more effectively.
+Understanding where your candidates expect to be approached and what the best way to approach them is will help you do social recruiting more effectively.

 Before reaching out to candidates on social networks, determine the profile of your ideal employee.
-You will need to consider their experience, education, skill set and any other relevant characteristics.
-Blasting bulk InMmails at LinkedIn users without examining their profile first will not only be counter-effective.
-It can also generate annoyance and criticism towards your brand on social media.
+You will need to consider their experience, education, skill set, and any other relevant characteristics.
+Blasting bulk InMails at LinkedIn users without examining their profile first will not only be counter-effective, but it can also generate annoyance and criticism toward your brand on social media.

-Your research should also inlcude more granular insights.
+Your research should also include more granular insights.
 Try to understand what candidates consider to be valuable when picking a new workplace.
-Are they looking to learn new skills, or maybe they’re interested in unique benefits, which your company offers?
+Are they looking to learn new skills, or maybe they’re interested in the unique benefits that your company offers?
 One of the ways to uncover those insights would be social listening, while other ways include surveying your current employees or candidates.

 Arming yourself with this research will allow you to target candidates on social media better and see more success with social recruiting.

-Just like you’re using social media to do your research, so are your candidates.
+Like you’re using social media to research, so are your candidates.
 In fact, 59% of candidates use social media to research companies they’re interested in.

 The social recruiting process often doesn’t start and end with recruiters reaching out to candidates.
 Candidates will do their research on the company’s social media profiles well before they’ve been approached or after the initial email from the company, to see if they’re interested in pursuing a career opportunity in the organization.